 B. Choose add-ons for your Firefox browser.

 Congratulations!
-You have gone a long way to un-schmendrick your information life.
-Malicious actors are not going to be able to piggy-back on Google and Microsoft products to steal from you.
+You have gone a long way to making your information life safer.
+Malicious actors are not going to be able to piggy-back on Google and Microsoft products to steal from you and spy on you.
 Now let’s talk about PGP.
 Wait, we already did!
 If you chose Protonmail, you are using state-of-the-art encryption already.
 Let’s talk about PGP anyway, and encrypt some files.